-We operate data center facilities in the greater Boston area, the greater Chicago area, Phoenix, Virginia, and Amsterdam, and also use third-party cloud computing platforms.
+We operate data center facilities in the greater Boston area, the greater Chicago area, Phoenix, and Amsterdam, and also use third-party cloud computing platforms.
 We operate our own servers for systems that manage meta-data, business rules and archival storage of media assets.
 We take advantage of geographically dispersed, third-party, cloud computing capacity to improve the responsiveness of our service and lower network latency for our customers.

-Media delivery to end users, including video, audio, images, JavaScript and Adobe Flash components, is served primarily through our CDN providers, Akamai Technologies, Inc., or Akamai, and Limelight Networks, Inc., or Limelight.
-We believe our agreements with Akamai and Limelight are based on competitive market terms and conditions, including service level commitments from these CDN providers.
+Media delivery to end users, including video, audio, images, JavaScript and Adobe Flash components, is served primarily through CDN providers, including Akamai and Limelight.
+We believe our agreements with our CDN providers are based on competitive market terms and conditions, including service level commitments from these CDN providers.

 We entered into our agreement with Akamai in July 2010.
 It enables us to use Akamai CDN services for our own benefit and to resell Akamai CDN services to our customers in every geographic location in which we offer our products.
-The current expiration date of the agreement is December 31, 2014.
+The current expiration date of the agreement is December 31, 2017.

 We entered into our agreement with Limelight in March 2006.
 Our agreement with Limelight enables us to use Limelight CDN services for our own benefit and to resell Limelight CDN services to our customers in every geographic location in which we offer our products.
-The current expiration date of the agreement is March 31, 2014.
-We are engaged in renewal discussions with Limelight and believe the agreement will be renewed or the term of the agreement will be extended again prior to March 31, 2014 or prior to the expiration of the service continuation period described below.
+The current expiration date of the agreement is March 31, 2015.
+We are engaged in renewal discussions with Limelight and believe the agreement will be renewed or the term of the agreement will be extended again prior to March 31, 2015 or prior to the expiration of the service continuation period described below.

-Each agreement contains a service continuation period following expiration of the agreement which we believe is sufficient to enable transition to an alternative provider to avoid material disruption to our business or to our customers.
+Each agreement contains a service continuation period following expiration of the agreement, which we believe is sufficient to enable transition to an alternative provider to avoid material disruption to our business or to our customers.
 Our agreement with Akamai provides that, upon termination for any reason, Akamai will continue to provide CDN services to our existing customers for up to twelve months.
 Our agreement with Limelight provides that, upon termination for any reason, Limelight will continue to provide CDN services for our benefit for up to six months.